Haranya Kheri railway station

-Haranya Kheri railway station(Code:HKH) is one of the local railway stations in Haranya Kheri, a suburb of Indore.
+Haranya Kheri railway station (Code:HKH) is one of the local railway stations in Haranya Kheri, a suburb of Indore.
 The Harnya Kheri station is a Flag Station where signals are not installed.
-The platform is not well sheltered but has four covered sheds with seating.
-The tickets are distributed by a vendor at the station window.
+The platform has limited covered sheds with seating.

+The station has been revamped with a new station building and a new track.
+Currently the station has two lines along with two platforms and a foot over bridge (FOB).

 Major trains

 The following trains have stoppage at the station.